 Beneath the water around the Poor Knights Islands lie caves, arches, cliffs and tunnels, creating a submarine playground to explore.
 The unique biodiversity of this marine reserve make it an excellent diving or snorkelling location.
 Jacques Cousteau famously rated the Poor Knights Islands as one of the top 10 dive spots in the world.

 On the boat trip out to the islands, located 23 kilometres off the Tutukaka Coast in Northland, you might spot dolphins, orca, or Bryde's whales.

 Huka Falls is a thunderous fall where nearly a quarter of a million litres of water bursts through a natural gorge.
-The giant torrent of blue water is a testament to the power of nature.
 You can visit Huka Falls via a short walking track to a viewing platform, or for an added thrill take a jet boat ride up the river, close enough to the base of the falls that you will feel spray on your face.

 Other spectacular falls in Taupō include Otupoto Falls, where the water comes out of a cliff and falls straight into Lake Taupō, and Tieke Falls, which you can reach via the popular Waihaha River Cycle Trail(opens in new window).

 Rotorua's naturally hot and therapeutic waters are perfect for relaxation, health, wellness and beauty.